Working with our members

 The UK examinations system operates to a very high standard with an extremely high level of accuracy, but Awarding Bodies continue to identify and implement improvements.
 For example, Awarding Bodies have invested significant resources into online marking, which reduces bureaucracy and allows for greater scrutiny of the marking process.

-In consultation with the Department for Education; regulators in England, Northern Ireland, Scotland and Wales; politicians and other stakeholders, the JCQCIC reviews proposals and initiatives relating to assessment, the curriculum, matters of policy and reform affecting the Education sector.
+In consultation with the Department for Education; regulators in England, Northern Ireland, Scotland and Wales; politicians and other stakeholders, the JCQ reviews proposals and initiatives relating to assessment, the curriculum, matters of policy and reform affecting the Education sector.